Day One – On the road

 Day Two – A Day of Relaxation

 You spent the morning sleeping in and savouring a warm cup of coffee while peering out your window to a fresh dusting of snow.
 You can’t remember the last time you slept so soundly and didn’t feel the need to rush off.
+You slowly rise and soak in every minute with each other in a warm bubble bath.
+You’re not in any rush this morning, so you spend the next few hours wrapped in your cozy robe snuggling up and catching up on some reading.

 Day Three – One Last Surprise